The best torrent clients

 Download here: BitComet

-Simplicity is king with this minimalist torrent client, which comes with the superb VLC Media Player
+Simplicity is king with this client, bundled with the superb VLC Media Player

 It might be a little stripped-back for experienced torrent fiends, but if you're new to torrents, BitLord is a good place to start.